-The teachings of both Old and New Testaments on God, mankind, sin, Israel, the nations, and the early church as these relate to worldwide evangelization.
-Also included is the universal priesthood of believers and the responsibility of every Christian to determine how he or she should relate to the Great Commission.
+A survey of Old Testament and New Testament texts revealing God's plan for world evangelism.
+Topics addressed include God, mankind, sin, Israel, the nations, Jesus, and the early church.
+The universal priesthood of believers and their responsibility in carrying out the Great Commission is also emphasized.
 (Text course)